 Sea lovers will appreciate Cornwall in August when the average sea temperature is a balmy 17°C.

-In Brighton on some days of July and August, the water temperature warms up to 20°C and above.
+In Brighton, on some days in July and August, the water temperature warms up to 20°C and above.

 The water in a sunny and picturesque Tenby in Wales can get as warm as 18°C in July and August.

 Temperatures aside, there are some stunning beaches in the UK.
 Even if you are not brave enough for a dip, a beach day out is a huge pleasure.
 Just don’t forget a suncream; the sun here is powerful enough to burn you lobster-red very quickly.

 The pros and cons of living in the UK

 On the whole, there are more benefits to living in the UK than drawbacks.
 However, it’s worth weighing up both sides before moving to get a fuller picture of living in any country.

 1. (Mostly) free healthcare

 The NHS (National Health Service) once set the standard for publicly funded universal healthcare free at the point of use.
 While it’s going through a rough patch, its service remains free for anyone ordinarily resident in the UK.
 In short, this means anyone living lawfully in the country, including immigrants, has access to NHS services.